Checkmk Conference #6 goes digital. Get your tickets here!

 root@linux# omd create mysite root@linux# omd start mysite

 Your system is now ready.
-The web interface can be reached at http://HOSTNAME/mysite/.
+The login to the web interface is performed via the browser at http://HOSTNAME/mysite/.
 Log in as user omdadmin, with the password omd.
 Starting from version 1.4.0 the login ID will be cmkadmin, and following the site’s creation, the randomly-generated password for it will be found in the output:

 root@linux# omd create mysite Adding /opt/omd/sites/mysite/tmp to /etc/fstab.
 Creating temporary filesystem /omd/sites/mysite/tmp...OK Restarting Apache...OK Created new site slave1 with version 1.4.0.cee.
 The site can be started with omd start mysite.
 The default web UI is available at http://Klappsandwich/mysite/ The admin user for the web applications is cmkadmin with password V0U26y6a (It can be changed with 'htpasswd -m ~/etc/htpasswd cmkadmin' as site user.)
 Please do a su - mysite for administration of this site.